Timing a Brachioplasty (Arm Lift) After Weight Loss

 Duration: 1 day

-The typical arm lift surgery duration lasts a few hours under general anesthesia.
+The typical brachioplasty surgery duration lasts a few hours under general anesthesia.
 During the operation, the surgeon will remove excess skin and fat from the upper arms with an incision.
-(Note that a massive weight loss patient may also need saggy skin removed from the lateral chest, which could mean a longer arm lift incision.)
-Arm lifts are sometimes performed with liposuction of the upper arm to remove excess fat deposits and sculpt the underlying tissues.
+(Note that a massive weight loss patient may also need skin removed from the lateral chest, which could mean a longer brachioplasty incision.) brachioplasty is sometimes performed with liposuction (Suction-assisted lipectomy) of the upper arm to remove excess fat deposits.

 Step 9: Recover from Surgery